lmmx/sphinx-type-annotations-demo/README.md

 The options are:

 1. `greeting: Greeting1` with conditional import `from sphinx_demo.greeting1 import Greeting1`
-2. `greeting: greeting.Greeting2` with conditional import `from sphinx_demo import greeting2`
+2. `greeting: greeting2.Greeting2` with conditional import `from sphinx_demo import greeting2`
-3. `greeting: sphinx_demo.greeting.Greeting3` with conditional import `import sphinx_demo`
+3. `greeting: sphinx_demo.greeting3.Greeting3` with conditional import `import sphinx_demo`

-Which you choose is just down to how concise (or inversely, how informative) you want your type annotations to be
+Which you choose is just down to how concise (or inversely, how informative) you want your type annotations to be.

+Usually it's nice to have concise (shorter, less repetition/"boilerplate"), so we'd choose option 1.
+If you always want to note which modules/libraries provide which classes you'd choose option 2 or 3 respectively.

+Total characters on the annotation:

+1. 9(`Greeting1`) = 9
+2. 9+1+9(`greeting2.Greeting2`) = 19
+3. 11+1+9+1+9(`sphinx_demo.greeting3.Greeting3`) = 31

+Both writing and (re-)reading 9 characters is easier going than 31.
+We'll come back to this point.

 ## Restrictions on usage